hanadiasfour/lifeCycleOfButterfly_Blender3DModeling/README.md

 # Overview
-This was my first ever 3D modeling project created using Blender.
+This was my first ever 3D modeling project using Blender.
 The idea was to create an educational clip for second grade students showcasing the transformation of a caterpillar to a butterfly.
 The final project blend file was too large to attach onto gitHub, so instead I attatched most of the used models along with the video clip.

 ## -----------------------------------------------------------------------------